Samsung Plasma Series 6500: A Well-Connected Basic Plasma

 At a Glance

-The Samsung Series 6500 PN50C6500TFXZA delivers good image quality and great connected TV features at a reasonable price; but it's an energy hog, has no 3D support, and skimps on inputs.
+The Samsung Plasma 6500 Series delivers good image quality and great connected TV features at a reasonable price; but it's an energy hog, has no 3D support, and skimps on inputs.

-As 50-inch 1080p plasma sets go, the Samsung Series 6500 PN50C6500TF (listed at $1500 on Samsung's site, available for approximately $1200 to $1300 at online stores as of April 10, 2011) delivers all the connected features you could ask for in Samsung's typically user-friendly package.
+As 1080p plasma sets go, the Samsung Plasma 6500 Series delivers all the connected features you could ask for in Samsung's typically user-friendly package.
 This set is an older model (from 2010), however, and--though its image quality was quite good--its so-so audio, bare-bones hardware, and lack of 3D support reflected its age.

 In our juried subjective image quality tests, the Series 6500 earned the highest average scores (by a small margin) in its test group of four HDTVs for brightness/contrast, detail/sharpness, and overall image quality.
 Judges particularly noted its good off-axis image quality.
 But the tests also demonstrated that the days when plasmas routinely trounced LCD TVs at handling motion are long gone: The three LED-backlit LCDs in the test group significantly outperformed the Samsung plasma set on our motion tests, especially on a diagonal panning shot of a city.
 This may not be the plasma TV to buy if you want to watch fast sports on it.

-The Series 6500 PN50C6500TF may not appeal to people who are watching their energy bill, either.
-Like most other plasma sets, it is guilty of voracious energy consumption: 172.8 watts per hour on average in our tests, though the set registered no visible consumption when turned off.
+The 6500 Series may not appeal to people who are watching their energy bill, either.
+Like most other plasma sets, it is guilty of voracious energy consumption: The 50-inch model consumed 172.8 watts per hour on average in our tests, though the set registered no visible consumption when turned off.

 Samsung does keep the set thin (it's only 1.4 inches thick) and sleek, with a metallic finish to the black bezel.
 To achieve its thin profile, Samsung lined up the television's ports in a slightly recessed right angle on the back left of the set.